 The North Central Missouri Children's Advocacy Center (NCMCAC) is a child friendly environment in which children are interviewed by trained specialists to gather information in a developmentally appropriate manner about abuse they may have experienced.
 Advocacy, support and case tracking are provided throughout the investigation and until case disposition.
-Trauma-informed counseling is made available to all children interviewed at the center at no cost.
+Trauma-informed counseling is made available to all children interviewed.
 Linkages to other services within the community are also provided.

 Forensic interviews are conducted by specially trained Forensic Interviewers that have received no less than 40 hours of a nationally or state recognized forensic interview training that includes child development.
 The interview is fact-finding in nature, legally sound, non-leading and neutral.
 The interview seeks to gather information from a child about abuse they may have experienced in the child’s own words.